 - Life & Culture

-Correct manners are very important among the Japanese.
-Also, as a foreigner, you should be familiar with at least the most basic rules.
+Correct manners are very important among Japanese culture.
+Also, as a foreigner, you should be familiar with at least the most basic rules and Japanese customs.

 Entering a Japanese House